LucasGutknecht/LucasGutknecht/README.md

 <div align="center">

-*"When you arise in the morning think of what a privilege it is to be alive, to think, to enjoy, to love..."― Marcus Aurelius, Meditations"*
+*"When you arise in the morning think of what a privilege it is to be alive, to think, to enjoy, to love..."― Not Marcus Aurelius, aparently"*

 </div>